roodymike/MyYT/README.md

 # MyYT
-This readme change is specefic to branch main2
+This readme change is comming from main2 as part of Merge request.